gargr615/Healthcare/README.md

-Healthcare Power BI Dashboard Project
+# Healthcare Power BI Dashboard Project

-Welcome to the Healthcare Power BI Dashboard Project!
+Welcome to the **Healthcare Power BI Dashboard Project**!

-This project presents an interactive and dynamic dashboard built using Power BI to visualize and analyze healthcare data, helping stakeholders make informed decisions quickly.
+This project presents an interactive and dynamic dashboard built using **Power BI** to visualize and analyze healthcare data, helping stakeholders make informed decisions quickly.

+--

-🚀 Features
+## 🚀 Features

 📈 Interactive charts and KPIs for real-time insights